navarrew/strain-comp/README.md

 ## Getting started ##

-1. Make a new folder (directory) for your project.
+1. Make a new directory (we'll call the project directory) for your project.
-  2. Give the project folder a descriptive name like wn_iners_analysis_2024.
-  3. If it’s easier in the moment you could call it ‘iners’ and then go back and change the name to be a more descriptive one when you’re done.
-But it’s good to let people know what you did and what is in the folder.

-4. Download the necessary data from NCBI.
+2. Download the necessary genomic data from NCBI.

 5. Unzip the downloaded genomic data.
   a.
 You should end up with a folder called **ncbi_dataset**.
   b.
 Inside the ncbi_dataset folder should be a folder called data.
   c.
 Inside the data folder should be several folders with genome data for each strain.
-1. The genome datafiles should be named ‘cds_from_genomic.fna’ iv.
-There should also be a file ‘assembly_data_report.jsonl’ in the data folder.
+    1. The genome datafiles in each will be named ‘cds_from_genomic.fna’
+    2. There should also be a file ‘assembly_data_report.jsonl’ in the data folder.
-d.
-Put the ncbi_dataset folder in your project folder.
-Then get started with the rename.sh script.
+    3. Put the ncbi_dataset folder in your project directory.